 Bonus Content: 6 Hacks to Build a Scalable Content Marketing Strategy

-Also, don’t forget your one-page optimization for your blog home, post and category pages!
+Also, don’t forget your on-page optimization for your blog home, post, and category pages!
 Still undecided?
 Here are the top reasons why an eCommerce blog and content are a must for boosting SEO:

 - Posts encourage inbound links, which boost SEO